dawidkasz/virtual-file-system/README.md

 # virtual-file-system

 Virtual file system implemented using inodes mechanism.
+Project was developed for the purposes of the Operating Systems(SOI) course at Warsaw University of Technology.

 ## Build